Original airdate: October 10th, 2010.

 - Storybook Opening.
 Unsurprisingly accompanied by an Art Shift, using quasi-animations based on the illustrations in the book Twilight is reading.

-- Turn In Your Badge: When Twilight Sparkle reports her findings about the return of Nightmare Moon to Princess Celestia, the response is that she should stop reading those dusty old books...essentially taking her off the case.
+- Turn in Your Badge: When Twilight Sparkle reports her findings about the return of Nightmare Moon to Princess Celestia, the response is that she should stop reading those dusty old books... which Twilight thinks is essentially taking her off the case.
 This is in fact a plan meant to ensure that Twilight defeats Nightmare Moon.

 - Weird Moon: The Sun and the Moon can not be up at the same time (see phases part of the article).
-The moon also functioned as a can for Nightmare Moon.
-When Nightmare Moon escaped, the "Mare in the Moon" disappeared off the face of the moon.
+The Moon also functions as a can for Nightmare Moon.
+When Nightmare Moon escapes, the "Mare in the Moon" disappears off the face of the Moon.

-- While Equestria Burns: Subverted; taking the time to make friends will be what enables Twilight to defeat Nightmare Moon.
+- While Rome Burns: Justified.
+Taking the time to make friends will be what enables Twilight to defeat Nightmare Moon.